The Leipzig Notenspur

 The fascinating combination of musical experiences & city exploration.

-The Leipzig Music Trail connects the most important original locations in Leipzig city centre along 5.1 km.
+The Leipzig Notenspur connects the most important original locations in Leipzig city centre along 5.1 km.
 Curved steel elements embedded into the ground mark the meandering path through city centre.
 You can start and end your tour at any of the stations.

 Get a sense of the atmosphere of the time on your way through the Gründerzeit district and its parks.